Social constructionism: Berger and Luckmann

-Constructionism became prominent in the U.S. with Peter L. Berger and Thomas Luckmann's 1966 book, The Social Construction of Reality.
+Constructionism became prominent in the United States with Peter L. Berger and Thomas Luckmann's 1966 book, The Social Construction of Reality.
 Berger and Luckmann argue that all knowledge, including the most basic, taken-for-granted common-sense knowledge of everyday reality, is derived from and maintained by social interactions.
 In their model, people interact on the understanding that their perceptions of everyday life are shared with others, and this common knowledge of reality is in turn reinforced by these interactions.
 Since this common-sense knowledge is negotiated by people, human typifications, significations and institutions come to be presented as part of an objective reality, particularly for future generations who were not involved in the original process of negotiation.
 For example, as parents negotiate rules for their children to follow, those rules confront the children as externally produced "givens" that they cannot change.
 Berger and Luckmann's social constructionism has its roots in phenomenology.
 It links to Heidegger and Edmund Husserl through the teaching of Alfred Schutz, who was also Berger's PhD adviser.

 Narrative turn

 During the 1970s and 1980s, social constructionist theory underwent a transformation as constructionist sociologists engaged with the work of Michel Foucault and others as a narrative turn in the social sciences was worked out in practice.
 This particularly affected the emergent sociology of science and the growing field of science and technology studies.
-In particular, Karin Knorr-Cetina, Bruno Latour, Barry Barnes, Steve Woolgar, and others used social constructionism to relate what science has typically characterized as objective facts to the processes of social construction.
+In particular, Karin Knorr-Cetina, Bruno Latour, Barry Barnes, Steve Woolgar and others used social constructionism to relate what science has typically characterized as objective facts to the processes of social construction.
 Their goal was to show that human subjectivity imposes itself on the facts taken as objective, not solely the other way around.
 A particularly provocative title in this line of thought is Andrew Pickering's Constructing Quarks: A Sociological History of Particle Physics.
-At the same time, social constructionism shaped studies of technology – the Sofield, especially on the social construction of technology, or SCOT, and authors as Wiebe Bijker, Trevor Pinch, Maarten van Wesel, etc. Despite its common perception as objective, mathematics is not immune to social constructionist accounts.
+At the same time, social constructionism shaped studies of technology—the Sofield, especially on the social construction of technology, or SCOT, and authors as Wiebe Bijker, Trevor Pinch, Maarten van Wesel, etc. Despite its common perception as objective, mathematics is not immune to social constructionist accounts.
 Sociologists such as Sal Restivo and Randall Collins, mathematicians including Reuben Hersh and Philip J. Davis, and philosophers including Paul Ernest have published social constructionist treatments of mathematics.